Remosy/codify/README.md

-# Codify: Your Deep Learning Project Structure Generator 📜
+# Codify4pp: Your Deep Learning Project Structure Generator 📜

 [![PyPI version](https://badge.fury.io/py/codify.svg)](https://badge.fury.io/py/codify)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-Codify is a simple command-line tool that quickly generates a well-organized project structure for your deep learning projects.
+Codify4pp is a simple command-line tool that quickly generates a well-organized project structure for your deep learning projects.
+Especially for the paper publication.
 It helps you start your projects with a clean and consistent foundation, promoting best practices and reproducibility.

 ## Features 👇